How do you apply takt time to service work?

 Toyota no more knows customer demand for a model than I know the real demand for this Gemba Coach column.
 What Toyota does know is:

-- That the plant is a plant is a plant and needs stable demand to perform.
+- That the plant needs stable demand to perform

 takt time is calculated by dividing open time by averaged customer demand.
 Of course, there are many ways of doing this calculation – for example, do you take breaks of open time?
 What about changeover time?
 But that’s the whole point, there no one answer.
 Asking these questions makes you think about what, exactly, you’re trying to figure out.